 The office humor and casual camaraderie that employees enjoy when sharing a workplace is a huge element of job satisfaction for many.
 For remote work teams, you might want to create more opportunities for online social connection, like trivia competitions, virtual cocktail hours or just more time for chitchat in online meetings.
 One note though: be sensitive to demanding mandatory fun for employees, and when possible, schedule these during work hours.

 When people are working together in an office environment, there are countless interactions throughout the day that provide feedback, from a casual nod of approval to pointed conversations that deliver constructive criticism.
 Encourage your managers to find ways to provide that feedback in online conversations one-on-one meetings.
+And remind them that just like face-to-face critiques, it's good to sandwich the negative between a few positives.

 People working together as a team tend to thrive on meeting challenges together and then celebrating their successes.
 Gen Z and Millennial employees also may be more team-oriented than their older colleagues and could be missing those collective victories.
 Encourage managers to find ways to acknowledge the wins, and to congratulate teams for crossing hurdles and meeting milestones.